govinda-attal/eshop/README.md

 >> a container named 'migrate' will run-to-complete and it will run the db migration scripts.

-Browse to [local swagger-ui](http://localhost:8080) to view the open-api specification and test the *eshop* service using easy to use interface.
+Browse to [local swagger-ui](http://localhost:8080) to view the open-api specification and test the *eshop* service with easy to use interface.
 The api specification is documented with request and response examples.

 ### Running deps in docker network and api on host machine